whs-dot-hk/atom/README.md

 > ⚠️ Warning: WIP Alpha ⚠️

-Atom is a lean, efficient module system for Nix, designed to be independently useful.
-As a standalone tool, it offers powerful modular capabilities for Nix users today.
-Simultaneously, it acts as the inaugural component of the Ekala project, laying the groundwork for future ecosystem development.
+Atom is a module system for Nix that enforces bounded code structures, enabling complete static analysis without evaluation.
+While standard Nix code requires full evaluation to understand its structure, Atom-based modules can be analyzed and reasoned about statically, allowing tools to make strong associations about code relationships and dependencies _before_ runtime.

-Atom's design facilitates a novel capability in the Nix ecosystem: the potential for efficient operations without full Nix expression evaluation.
-This feature, not currently available in standard Nix tooling, is specifically crafted to be leveraged by higher-level tooling in the forthcoming Ekala ecosystem.
+As a standalone tool, Atom provides immediate value to Nix users through its module system.
+It also serves as the foundation for the broader Ekala project, where its static analyzability enables powerful developer tooling such as LSPs or the [eka][eka] evaluation frontend.
+This will also enable efficient caching strategies previously infeasible in the Nix ecosystem.

 ## Module Structure